 5. Manufacturing Values

-Hardwoods are among the few flooring choices that can be used multiple times for flooring and other building projects.
-As discussed above, hardwoods can be re-stained and sanded to match various design plans.
-If damage on the wood is too much and can no longer be used as flooring, there are lots of ways to recycle wood for other projects such as accent walls, furniture, or other decorative pieces.
+Hardwoods are among the few flooring solutions that can be used multiple times for flooring and other building projects.
+Hardwoods can be re-stained and sanded to match an array of design plans.
+If the wooden flooring is too damaged to be used again, it may be repurposed as accent walls, furniture, and other decorative pieces.
 Reclaimed wood has increased in popularity, and many designers prefer the worn look of recycled wood that has been exposed to the elements.